millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 ### **STEP 6**: In the Credentials section, define your SSH public key and the desired username/password to use for the BDCS-CE cluster administrator.

+- **Use IDCS (Identity Management)**: The instructions were written assuming you are NOT using IDCS, but the journey should work fine if you do select to use IDCS.
+There are a few differences- mostly around connecting to Hive/Spark via JDBC- but we will try to document them in the appropriate places.
+Currently, this option only appears in OCI-Classic data centers.
 - **SSH Public Key**: There are various approaches you can use.
 You can define a value for a VM Public Key, use a file with a VM Public Key or create a new key.
   - The easiest choice if new to this environment may be to create a new key.
   - Choose to Create a New Key and hit the Enter button.